cppandpython/bootlocker/README.md

 <br>

-bootlocker — pre-OS authentication tool that runs at the boot stage
+bootlocker — Pre-OS authentication tool that runs at the boot stage

 Supports both BIOS (MBR) and UEFI (EFI) platforms

 <br>